 Keeping our community safe

-UWA is committed to ensuring all students, and staff, can work and study in a safe and inclusive environment.
-This includes having Help Points at several locations on campus and a 24/7 security service.
+UWA is committed to ensuring all students and staff can work and study in a safe and inclusive environment.
+The creation of a safe and respectful community takes action from everyone, every day.

 Collaborating makes our community safer